 As a Certified Family Law Specialist, Attorney Richard M. Renkin has helped countless parties

 get divorced in California.
 Attorney Renkin can represent your best interests in a collaborative process, bringing closure to your marital relationship while advocating for your interests and advising you during the settlement process.
 With decades of divorce attorney experience, Attorney Richard M. Renkin can be a trusted ally throughout a California collaborative divorce.

-To schedule a new client consultation with a San Diego divorce attorney, please complete our online form or call us at (619) 299-7100.
+To schedule a new client case evaluation with a San Diego divorce attorney, please complete our online form or call us at (619) 299-7100.